OfficeDev/generator-office/readme.md

 ## Install

-> **Wait!**

-> Is this the first time you're using Yeoman or installing a Yeoman generator?
-When working with Yeoman there are a few common prerequisites.
-Ensure you already have a copy of the popular source control solution [Git](https://git-scm.com/download) installed.
+> **Important:** If this is the first time you're using Yeoman or installing a Yeoman generator, ensure you install [Git](https://git-scm.com/download).
+When the installation completes, restart your console (or if you are using Windows, restart your machine) to ensure you use the updated system environment variables.

-> If you don't have git installed, once you install it we recommend you restart your console (or if on Windows, restart your machine) as system environment variables are set/updated during this installation.

 Install `yo` (Yeoman) and `generator-office` globally using NPM (this also requires [Node.js](https://nodejs.org).